valerykalashnikov/streaming-pipeline/design/Design.md

 <img src="./img/ceph-worker-pool.png" width="950">

 **Durability**
 The durability of the service will be handled by some restart policy for example by container restart policy of Kubernetes with exponential backoff.

 Redis could be used as 1 instance because with backup option.
 Failover of Redises doesn't make sense because in case of failures worker will be able to work on already consumed files and a list of files will not be more than 2Tb ;) In case of really having a necessity to have failover, it's possible to do with Redis.
-Or to migrate to some distributed K/V like ZooKeeper.
+Or to migrate to some distributed solution like ZooKeeper.

+To minimize the opportunity of missing data we could build a failover of Postgreses.
+But in case of a big amount of writings we will anyway face with a problem when we could

 **Potential bottlenecks**

 The potential bottlenecks are still Disk IO and potentially could be solved by picking the SSD disks and network in case of using distributed storages.

-In case of having network-bloating we could only extend the bottleneck by changing hardware or by using the next option
+In case of having network-bloating we could only extend the bottleneck by changing hardware or by using the next option.
+The database `INSERT on Conflict` could be a potential bottleneck because of necessity of using `unique index`.
+In case it is, we could use realtime analitycs approach (could discuss at the interview ;) or switch to some column database adapted for aggregating operations or maybe Postgres + Elasticsearch solution)

 **Observability**